timescale/docs.timescale.com-content/writing-data.md

         humidity = excluded.humidity;
 ```

->ttt Unique constraints must include all partitioning keys as
+>:TIP: Unique constraints must include all partitioning keys as
  their prefix.
 For example, if the table just uses time partitioning,
  the system requires `time` as the initial part of the
  constraint: `UNIQUE(time)`, `UNIQUE(time, location)`, etc.